 - Letter to My Future Self - Using the website “Future Me”, a student can write a reflective letter to their future self about their values and lessons learned in their experience with this policy violation.
 A copy will need to be submitted to SRR, but students can select when the letter is sent to them.

-- Make an Academic/Graduation Plan - If the needs of the student center around finding their path here at LC, they can work with the College Advising Center to create or update their 4-year plan.
+- Make an Academic/Graduation Plan - If your needs center around finding your path here at LC, you can work with the College Advising Center to create or update their 4-year plan.
 This discussion should also include resources the CAC can offer to help you be successful in achieving this plan, such as tutoring, SQRC, etc.

 - Positive Action Hours (PAHs) - When harm has been caused to the greater community, work with your Resolution Coordinator to complete an agreed amount time doing community service work.
 Opportunities for community service can be found by connecting with a specific office (Facilities specific harm may require your work with Facilities) or by utilizing LC’s ‘Give Pulse’ account through the Center for Social Change & Community Involvement.
 This office can verify community service does through Give Pulse, but SRR also provides PAH verification sheets to students wanting to get involved.
 If you are disruptive during community service opportunities found on campus, this will be reported back to SRR.